coryc/react-base/README.md

 # react-base
-A react base for use in other project as a starting point
+A react base for use in other projects as a starting point